 Bulgaria Passport Ranking

-The Bulgarian passport currently ranks on the 17th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 171 countries.
+The Bulgarian passport is currently ranked 18th place on the Guide Consultants Passport Ranking Index.
+It provides visa-free access to 173 countries.
 With a high mobility score it is one of the best ranking passports in the world.
 Bulgarian passport holders have visa-free access and visas on arrival to countries such as United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Bulgarian passport holders do however require a visa to enter about 55 destinations in the world.
+Bulgarian passport holders do however require a visa to enter about 56 destinations in the world.
 Some countries where a visa is required are China, India and the United States.

 The Republic of Bulgaria consists of 28 Provinces and is part of the European Union.
 The most important provinces are Sofia City, Plovdiv and Varna.
 The nation is situated in Southeastern Europe, bordering Turkey, Greece, Northern Macedonia, Serbia, Romania and the Black Sea.
 Bulgaria is the 16th largest country in Europe with a surface area of 110,993 square kilometers.
 Its climate is mostly temperate.
 The terrain is mainly mountainous with lowlands in the north and southeast.

 The overall population is 6.4 million people, making it one of the least populous countries in the EU.
 The capital of the country is Sofia., which is also the most populated city with 1.2 million inhabitants.
 It is followed by Plovdiv and Varna.
 The largest airport is Sofia Airport (SOF) with 7 million annual passengers.
 Burgas Airport (BOJ) is the second biggest airport with 2.8 million yearly passengers.
 Both airports together cover domestic and international routes connecting Bulgaria to the European Union and Middle East.